 Faculty, staff, and students have access to excellent resources focused on sustainability and the environment.

-Pace Academy underwrites the University’s annual membership to the Association for the Advancement of Sustainability in Higher Education (AASHE), and the National Council for Science and the Environment (NCSE).
-Pace Academy formed and serves as headquarters for the Environmental Consortium of Colleges & Universities.
+Dyson College Institute for Sustainability and the Environment underwrites the University’s annual membership to the Association for the Advancement of Sustainability in Higher Education (AASHE), and the National Council for Science and the Environment (NCSE).
+Pace University formed and serves as headquarters for the Environmental Consortium of Colleges & Universities.

-If you have any questions about these memberships or their benefits, contact Pace Academy or the organizations directly.
+If you have any questions about these memberships or their benefits, contact the Institute or the organizations directly.

 - AASHE is a non-profit membership organization that empowers higher education faculty, administrators, staff and students to be effective change agents and drivers of sustainability innovation.